What to Sing and When?

 General Intercessions

 The Kyriale Romanum is the “people’s songbook” or collection of chants for the Mass Ordinary.
-It contains 18 settings, the Requiem Mass, tones for the readings, Te Deum, and other chants.
+It contains 18 settings of the Ordinary of the Mass, the Requiem Mass, tones for the readings, Te Deum, and other chants.

-The Kyriale is available in PDF Download, or both softcover ($12) and hardcover ($25) here.
+The Kyriale is available as a PDF Download, or in softcover ($12) and hardcover ($25) here.

-The third degree is essentially the parts traditionally ascribed to the choir, the Mass Propers.
-The texts of the Proper, change according to the liturgical calendar, and therefore are “proper” to particular liturgical celebrations.
-They frequently are scriptural antiphons and verses from psalms or canticles which form perhaps one of the most immense and deeply rich treasure troves in the sacred music tradition.
+The third degree essentially consists of the parts traditionally ascribed to the choir, the Proper of the Mass.
+The texts of the Proper chants change according to the liturgical calendar, and therefore are “proper” to particular liturgical celebrations.
+They are, with few exceptions, scriptural antiphons, with verses from psalms or canticles, which form perhaps one of the most immense and deeply rich treasure troves in the sacred music tradition.

-Many parishes want to begin with this, but the Church has been clear that these should not be sung without the 1st and 2nd degree, namely the Clergy Acclamations and the Congregation’s participation in the Ordinary.
-The 3rd degree:
+Many parishes want to begin with this, but the Church has been clear that these should not be sung without the first and second degrees, namely the Clergy Acclamations and the Congregation’s participation in the Ordinary.
+The third degree:

 Entrance Antiphon (Introit)